Azure/Virtual-Machine-Restore-Points/Cross Region VM Restore Points/Cross Region VM Restore Points.md

 During restore point creation, the ProvisioningState would appear as Creating in GET restore point API response.
 If creation fails, its ProvisioningState will be Failed.
 ProvisioningState would be set to Succeeded when the data copy across regions is initiated.

-**NOTE:** The status of data movement can be tracked via “InstanceView” property.
-Restore Point is considered usable (can be used to restore a VM) only when copy of all the disk restore points are successful.
+**NOTE:** You can track the copy status by calling GET instance View (?$expand=instanceView) on the target VM Restore Point.
+Please check the "Get VM Restore Points Copy/Replication Status" section below on how to do this.
+VM Restore Point is considered usable (can be used to restore a VM) only when copy of all the disk restore points are successful.

 ##### Response body
 ```